ChrisHutchinson1982/sponics/README.md

 ## Approach

-- **Store:** used astore to hold the whole state tree of application.
+- **Store:** used a store to hold the whole state tree of application.
 This is tested in e2e tests but opportunity to unit test this separately.

 - **Brad Frost’s Atomic Design principle:** created a series of standalone and portable components that I have been able to reuse within different elements of the app.

-- **TDD, OOP and DRY:** following a Test Driven Development method, Object Oriented Programming and Do not repeat yourself approach to write clean, maintainable and efficient code.
+- **TDD, OOP and DRY:** following a Test Driven Development method, Object Oriented Programming and do not repeat yourself approach to write clean, maintainable and efficient code.

 - **Version Control:** using Git branching to work on the individual tickets, pushing to main on complication.